valtido/sentry-docs/src/collections/_documentation/clients/ruby/install.md

 title: Installation
 ---

 Raven Ruby comes as a gem and is straightforward to install.
-If you are using Bundler just add this to your `Gemfile`:
+If you're using Bundler just add this to your `Gemfile`:

 ```ruby
 gem "sentry-raven"